neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

 Web Server Configuration
 ========================

-As you have seen previously, FLOW3 uses a directory called *Web* as the public web root.
+As you have seen previously, TYPO3 Flow uses a directory called *Web* as the public web root.
 We highly recommend that you create a virtual host which points to this directory and thereby assure that all other directories are not accessible from the web.
 For testing purposes on your local machine it is okay (but not